Healthy Homes Assessment Bluff Hill

 What We Do

-As building inspectors, we deal with all the issues that come with specialist house inspects.
-We’re there to make sure you make the best choice when it comes to purchasing your next property.
+As building inspectors, we deal with all the elements of expert house inspects.
+We’re there to ensure you make the best choice when it comes to buying your next home.

-We take your investment seriously, and undertake detailed examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun parts of purchasing or owning the house.
+We consider your investment to be a serious one, and undertake detailed examinations to ensure that you don’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of owning or purchasing an home.

-We specialise in a variety of solutions to make sure you are fully informed of the condition of any property you could be looking to purchase or sell and also other solutions.
+We specialise in a variety of solutions to make sure that you are fully informed of the condition of any property you might be looking to purchase or sell along with other solutions.

-We not only cooperate with you, we also work with some large clients including the local authorities, banks and insurance companies.
-They seem to appreciate this reassurance provided, due to the details provided in our building inspection reports.
+We not only collaborate with you, but we also work with some large clients including the local authorities, banks and insurance firms.
+They seem to enjoy our peace of mind provided, thanks to the information that we provide in our reports of building inspections.

-We have a systematic approach to your inspection of your home and the latest in technology for software which includes digital photos in the document, you are able to actually see any issues identified.
-Because of our detailed reporting it’s no wonder we receive so many clients who recommend our service to family and acquaintances.
+With our systemised approach to your inspection of your home and the latest in technology for software with digital photos embedded into the Report, you are able to actually see any issues that may be identified.
+Thanks to our comprehensive report, it is not surprising that we receive so many clients who recommend our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports